The Patons of Wooers' Alley

 Dunfermline Abbey Church East

 'The Last Supper' is a stained glass window designed by Sir Joseph Noël Paton.
-The original cartoon drawings of these windows are currently being restored by Fife Cultural Trust and are due to be on display in 2024.

 Location 8